zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </tbody>
 </table>

-<a id = "joinChannel"></a>
-<a name = "joinChannel"></a>
 #### Join a Channel (JoinChannel)

 ```
 public int JoinChannel (string token, string channelName, string optionalInfo, uint optionalUid);
 ```

 This method allows a user to join a channel.
 Users in the same channel can talk to each other; and multiple users in the same channel can start a group chat.
 Users using different App IDs cannot call each other.
-Once in a call, the user must call the `leaveChannel` method to exit the current call before joining another channel.
+Once in a call, the user must call the `leaveChannel` method to exit the current call before entering another channel.

 > A channel does not accept duplicate UIDs, such as two users with the same UID.
 If your app supports logging in a user from different devices at the same time, ensure that you use different UIDs.
-For example, if you already use the same UID, make the UIDs different by adding the respective device ID to the UID.
+For example, if you already used the same UID, make the UIDs different by adding the respective device ID to the UID.
 This is not applicable if your app does not support a user logging in from different devices at the same time.
 In this case, when you log in a new device, you will be logged out from the other device.

 <table>
 <colgroup>